ParkerZA/blog/src/markdown-pages/goals.md

 About two years ago I started setting concrete goals for myself, mostly out of necessity.
 At this point I also realized that I had no idea what I was doing.
 My goal (becoming a web developer, mainly) seemed to me a mirage, far away in the distance.
 Visible, but frustratingly unobtainable.
 I knew where I wanted to go, where I needed to be, but the path before me was like a maze.
 Going down one road invariably led me back the way I came.
 Every wrong move was time wasted.
 And while I was moving forward, it wasn't at the pace that I wanted.
 I knew I had to change something about myself if I wanted to progress.

 I know I wasn't the only person looking for direction.
 There's an entire industry built around self-improvement, both mental and physical.
 People need guidance on fundamental things such as losing weight, avoiding procrastination (you won't believe how long I've procrastinated writing this), making money, being sociable, making friends, being happy, even seeking to change the way they think and percieve their reality.
-And while some of these may seem easy or trivial to some, the truth is that their circumstances and life experiences have merely allowed them to subconsciously formulate a mental blueprint to accomplish their goals.
+And while some of these may seem easy or trivial, the truth is that their circumstances and life experiences have merely allowed them to subconsciously formulate a mental blueprint to accomplish their goals.

 ![Every.
 Time.](https://i.insider.com/5b7edeb1b354cd32108b5745?width=1100&format=jpeg&auto=webp)